Grants are awarded based on demonstrated financial need. Grants do not require repayment, unless you do not complete the credits you registered for.

 Students must be enrolled in an eligible AA, AS, Transfer or certificate program and meet all other federal eligibility requirements, including maintaining satisfactory academic progress standards (SAP).
 More information on the SAP standards is available on the Satisfactory Academic Progress link.

 The maximum lifetime eligibility to receive a Pell Grant changed from 9 full years to 6 full years.
 This is retroactive to the first time a student received a Pell Grant.
 The 6 years is based on receipt of full-time Pell Grant funds.

 SUMMER PELL GRANT AWARDS

-The 2015-2016 Free Application for Federal Student Aid ("FAFSA") will be used to determine eligibility for Pell Grant for the 2016 summer semester.
+The 2016-2017 Free Application for Federal Student Aid ("FAFSA") will be used to determine eligibility for Pell Grant for the 2017 summer semester.
 College of the Redwoods generally has a number of summer sessions of differing lengths, which are combined into one"Cross-over" Payment Period.
-If a student has not yet used their entire Pell Grant entitlement for the 2015-16 academic year, they can be considered for a summer Pell Grant disbursement.
-For more information about summer Pell Grant disbursements, click HERE.
+If a student has not yet used their entire Pell Grant entitlement for the 2016-17 academic year, they can be considered for a summer Pell Grant disbursement.

 These grants are awarded by the California Student Aid Commission; only California residents are eligible.
 The Cal Grant B and Cal Grant C programs are available to students enrolled at CR.
 (Cal Grant A is available only at four-year colleges and universities.)